 POLS375International Political Economy This course deals with issues arising in a world system that is increasingly united by a global economy, but that remains fragmented politically.
 It begins with an examination of the alternative paradigms of economic liberalism, economic nationalism, and radicalism.
 It then proceeds to examine in greater detail issues concerning international trade (including debates over globalization and free trade) and the international monetary system (including the roles of the IMF and World Bank, debt crises, and financial crises).Prerequisite: POLS-107

 POLS380Drugs, Democracy, and Human Rights An overview of three of the most contentious issues in contemporary U.S. foreign policy.
 Specifically, the course examines the role of U.S. policy with regard to the problems of international human rights, the promotion of democracy, and the international drug trade.
 Past and present U.S. policy is discussed, as well as what U.S. policy ought to be regarding these challenging problems.

 POLS490Contemporary Behavior, Theory, and Methodology Analysis of major premises and theoretical frameworks underlying current political science research.
 Prerequisite: Senior standing.

-POLS593Senior Individualized Project Each program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-See the Kalamazoo Curriculum -> Senior Individualized Project section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.
+POLS593Senior Integrated Project Each program or department sets its own requirements for Senior Integrated Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+See the Kalamazoo Curriculum -> Senior Integrated Project section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.